research-aids/research-aids.github.io-backup/README.md

 #### Misc Contents of this Repo

- - [dev.ipynb](dev.ipynb) development code snippets that load and check YAML files, next to some pointers and notes.
+ - [scripts](./scripts/) contains development code & the scripts that process YAML written by NIOD into JSON that can be processed as LinkedData
+   -

 ## Documentation